fewieden/MMM-NFL/README.md

 | `reloadInterval` | `1800000` (30 mins) | How often should the data be fetched. |
 | `reverseTeams` | `false` | Flag to switch order of home and away team. |
 | `tableSize` | `'small'` | Font size of table.
 Possible values: `'xsmall'`, `'small'`, `'medium'`, `'large'` and `'xlarge'` |

+## OPTIONAL: Voice Control and Modal

+This module supports voice control by [MMM-voice](https://github.com/fewieden/MMM-voice) and [MMM-Modal](https://github.com/fewieden/MMM-Modal).
+In order to use this feature, it's required to install the voice and modal modules.
+There are no extra config options for voice control and modals needed.

+### Mode

+The voice control mode for this module is `FOOTBALL`

+### List of all Voice Commands

+* OPEN HELP -> Shows the information from the readme here with mode and all commands.
+* CLOSE HELP -> Hides the help information.
+* SHOW PASSING YARDS STATISTIC -> Shows statistic of players with most passing yards.
+* SHOW RUSHING YARDS STATISTIC -> Shows statistic of players with most rushing yards.
+* SHOW RECEIVING YARDS STATISTIC -> Shows statistic of players with most receiving yards.
+* SHOW TACKLES STATISTIC -> Shows statistic of players with most tackles.
+* SHOW SACKS STATISTIC -> Shows statistic of players with most sacks.
+* SHOW KICKOFF YARDS STATISTIC -> Shows statistic of players with most kickoff yards.
+* SHOW INTERCEPTIONS STATISTIC -> Shows statistic of players with most interceptions.
+* SHOW PASSING TOUCHDOWNS STATISTIC -> Shows statistic of players with most passing touchdowns.
+* SHOW QUARTERBACK RATING STATISTIC -> Shows statistic of quarterbacks with best rating.
+* SHOW RUSHING TOUCHDOWNS STATISTIC -> Shows statistic of players with most rushing touchdowns.
+* SHOW RECEPTIONS STATISTIC -> Shows statistic of players with most receptions.
+* SHOW RECEIVING TOUCHDOWNS STATISTIC -> Shows statistic of players with most receiving touchdowns.
+* SHOW TOTAL POINTS STATISTIC -> Shows statistic of players with most points.
+* SHOW TOTAL TOUCHDOWNS STATISTIC -> Shows statistic of players with most touchdowns.
+* SHOW PUNT YARDS STATISTIC -> Shows statistic of players with most punt yards.
+* SHOW PASSES DEFENDED STATISTIC -> Shows statistic of players with most passes defended.
+* HIDE STATISTIC -> Hide statistic informations

+## Developer

+* `npm run lint` - Lints JS and CSS files.